samheutmaker/major-a/README.md

 <a name="accessTracking"></a>
 ####Accessing user tracking information through API
-A user with administrator privileges can access the tracking information of any user through the `/tracking/:id` route in the majorRouter package where `:id` is the id of the user whose data you wish to receive
+A user with administrator privileges can access the tracking information of any user through the `/tracking/:id` route in the majorRouter package where `:id` is the id of the user whose data you wish to receive.
+For more information about the majorRouter tracking route see [Tracking](#tracking)

 <a name="trackingResources"></a>
 ####Resource Tracking